SiyungCho/seroflow/docs/chunker.md

-# Chunker Module Documentation
+# Chunker Documentation

-This module defines the base functionality for partitioning (chunking) in the pypeline framework.
-It provides an abstract `Chunker` class responsible for calculating chunk coordinates, managing a queue of chunking coordinates, and saving/restoring the chunker's state.
-In addition, the module includes concrete implementations—`DirectChunker` and `DistributedChunker`—which compute chunk coordinates using different strategies to ensure that data is processed in manageable segments.
+The modules documented here define the base structure and a concrete implementation for Pypeline partitioning (chunking).
+They provide a common interface to calculating chunk coordinates, managing a queue of chunking coordinates, and saving/restoring the chunker's state.
+This ensures consistent chunker behavior across different chunking strategies.

----

 ## Overview

+This documentation covers three modules:

-- **Chunker:**
+- **chunker:**
   The abstract base class that:
   - Iterates through a pypeline's step index to identify steps supporting chunking.
   - For each extractor step with a defined `chunk_size`, initializes chunk coordinates as a tuple: